pllittle/UNMASC/workflow/inputs.md

 should be modeled with a binomial or beta-binomial distribution.
 * `tSEG`: Figures of tumor VAF segmentation.
-This is useful for assessing the degree of sparsity when characterizing the local germline cluster behavior relative to each locus.
+This is useful for assessing the degree of sparsity when characterizing the local germline cluster behavior relative to each potential somatic locus.
+Also these figures may prove useful for detecting copy number aberrations.
 * `tumor_genotype.tsv`: Experimental output.
 Attempting to
 reverse-genotype an individual based on their tumor genomics.
 Loci are annotated with inferred genotypes, H2M status, strand bias, etc.